eHtmlu/advanced-settings/readme.txt

 == Changelog ==

+= 3.0.0 - 2025-04-25 =
+* Complete redesign of admin interface with modern design
+* New React-based user interface
+* Improved performance through caching system
+* New modular organization of features and categories
+* Improved user guidance with interactive manual
+* Numerous code optimizations and bugfixes

 = 2.9.0 - 2025-03-13 =
-* New feature to remove the default WordPress favicon
+* New feature to remove default WordPress favicon
 * New feature to prevent auto core update emails
 * New feature to prevent auto plugin update emails
 * New feature to prevent auto theme update emails
-* New config feature to show deprecated features (by default hidden now)
+* New config feature to show deprecated features (hidden by default)
-* New config feature to show experimental expert features (by default hidden now)
+* New config feature to show experimental expert features (hidden by default)
 * Code optimizations

 = 2.8.0 - 2025-03-10 =
-* Add "Config" tab with settings for the plugin itself
+* Added "Config" tab with settings for the plugin itself
 * Performance optimizations

 = 2.7.0 - 2025-03-10 =
 * Added support for SVG favicons in "Automatically add a FavIcon" setting
 * Fixed a few issues
 * Several code optimizations
-* Add tracking consent modal and tracking itself
+* Added tracking consent modal and tracking itself

 = 2.6.0 - 2025-02-27 =
 * Changed navigation from multiple menu items to a single menu item with tab navigation